 TAMPA, Fla., Dec.
-13, 2012 /PRNewswire-USNewswire/ -- The holiday season is upon us, which makes it prime time for toy buying.
+9, 2014 /PRNewswire-USNewswire/ -- The holiday season is upon us, which makes it prime time for toy buying.
 In fact, more than half of the three billion toys and games sold in the United States each year are purchased at Christmastime.
-And while the majority of toys are safe, thanks in part to stronger federal rules and higher standards from toy makers, the U.S. Consumer Product Safety Commission reports that in 2011 alone more than 193,200 U.S. children were treated in hospital emergency departments for toy-related injuries.
+And while the majority of toys are safe, thanks in part to stronger federal rules and higher standards from toy makers, the U.S. Consumer Product Safety Commission reports that in 2013 alone nearly 200,000 children throughout the country were treated in hospital emergency departments for toy-related injuries.

 "Toys have changed over the years and the assortment can be astounding, particularly to those who haven't shopped for kids in a while," said Bevin Maynard, a child advocate at St. Joseph's Children's Hospital.
 "Child safety, however, never goes out of style.
 It is something parents and family members should always keep in mind when selecting gifts for youngsters."